garlik6/Interview_questions/README.md

 3) How to defend against DDOS attacks
 4) What happens exactly when you type ls -la and press enter in bash?
 5) Explain every field in top output
-6) Can virtual memory be greater than physical and why virtual memory is necessary?
+6) Can virtual memory be larger than physical and why virtual memory is necessary?
 7) How does user space communicate with kernel space and vice versa.
 8) What are software interrupts and hardware interrupts what are their functions and
 9) What size should you set when making an lvm snapshot